wazuh/wazuh-documentation/source/proof-of-concept-guide/block-malicious-actor-ip-reputation.rst

 Steps to generate the alerts
 ----------------------------

 #.
-Log in to the attacker's system (the monitored Windows endpoint).
+Log into the attacker's system (the monitored Windows endpoint).

 #.
 Connect to the victim's system (the Apache server in the monitored CentOS 8 endpoint) from a web browser.